wave-centre/cibig/docs/course_materials/SLURM/slurm.md

 ### Practice 3 : Transferring files to or from the storage with `rsync`

-1. Using rsync, transfer a file from your computer to your personnal folder <code>/home/login</code> on the storage server
+1. Using rsync, transfer a file from your computer to your personnal folder <code>/home/login</code> on the storage server (160.120.108.168)
-2. Verify the result with ls from the master: 160.120.108.164
+2. Verify the result with ls from the master (160.120.108.164)
 3. Using rsync, transfer the file <code>/projects/SLURM/TP.txt</code> from the storage server to your PC